 We’re sorry Episode 30 took this long to reach your ears, but things have been happening, like wedding and giving birth things.
-But Chris and I are past all that and are ready to give you Asher Van Wollingen and The Colab coffee roasters.
+But Chris and I are past all that and are ready to give you Asher Van Wollingen world-famous coffee roaster.

 Asher, good friend of the show and talented coffee roaster joins us to dissect what it means to roast, supply and enjoy specialty coffee.
 Asher also talks about why speciality coffee is important in the livelihoods of farmers, what countries produce what flavours and a home brew, brew review.